gvvaughan/slingshot/README.md

    faster, and a little more portable than the GNU version.
 It's also quite a lot larger than the GNU implementation.

+ * `bootstrap.slingshot`:

+   bootstrap customisations to keep your project in sync with a git submodule of slingshot in your repository.

  * `bootstrap.texi`:

    texinfo documentation for `bootstrap`.

+Alternatively, pick and choose whichever of the following files you want to make use of into your project, and check them in:

  * `gitlog-to-changelog`, `do-release-commit-and-tag`: